zaoyang/30-days-of-web-development/day-08/day-08.cq.md

 Nice work! 👏

 5\.
-Now that we're familiar with how to uncomment an  HTML snippet, let's uncomment the other snippets which hold examples of the HTML elements we introduced in yesterday's article.
+Now that we're familiar with how to uncomment an  HTML snippet let's uncomment the other snippets.
+These other snippets are each examples of the HTML elements we introduced in yesterday's article.

-In VSCode, go ahead and uncomment snippets #2, #3, #4, and #5.
+In your text editor, go ahead and uncomment snippets #2, #3, #4, and #5.
 In order, the snippets show examples of:

 |       HTML element       |                    What the HTML looks like in the browser                    |
 | :----------------------: | :-------------------------------------------: |